Akere-Abdulraheem/Achope2/README.md

 # Achope2
 test for https://github.com/Akere-Abdulraheem/Achope_Data_Service

-* Welcome to the npm branch
+* Welcome to the twiliotest branch

-run app.js to start app
+run app2.js to start app

+all files have 2 after them